Spyfall-Org/Spyfall/README.md

 The workflows for these can be found [here](https://github.com/oddoneoutgame/OddOneOut/blob/main/.github/workflows)

 Github actions are leveraged for `click releases`.
 Meaning in order to release a new version all one needs to do is click buttons.
 The release process can be found [here](https://github.com/oddoneoutgame/OddOneOut/blob/main/.github/workflows/README.md)

+## Other Cool things about this code base

+- This app is localized and available in English, Portuguese, Hindi and German
+- All strings are available to be overwritten backend (this comes in handy when I make mistakes and dont wanna release again)
+- Backend configured values are used all over this code base so that at any time I can make small edits without releasing